codymlewis/SecOpt/supplementary_material.md

 \end{tabular}
 \end{table}

 While SecAdam and DP-SecAdam always attain better results in terms of reduced SSIM, we find that there are some cases where the attack does not perform well regardless of the training technique.
 These cases appear to be related to the the model being trained, namely, they only occur when ConvNeXt and LeNet models are trained.
 This correlates with our observation in the inversion ablation above where we see that different layer compositions in neural networks lead to different attack performance.
-Furthermore, there are other works in the literature that have made similar observations, e.g. Wei et al.~\cite{wei2020framework}.
+Furthermore, there are other works in the literature that have made similar observations, e.g. Wei et al. https://link.springer.com/chapter/10.1007/978-3-030-58951-6_27.
 However, we note that the training models that are resistant to inversion attacks are not completely effective.
 For instance, in the case of CIFAR-100 with ConvNeXt.
 There are cases where the training conditions such as the dataset and the global batch size lead to sufficient conditions for effective attack despite model resistance.
 This further highlights the benefit of our algorithm, which improves resistance to gradient inversion in all the cases.

 Next the performance results: